ruromero/droolsjbpm-integration/process-migration-service/README.md

 ## Run application

-It is a [Thorntail 2.x](http://docs.wildfly-swarm.io/2.4.0.Final/) application.
+It is a [Quarkus 1.x](https://quarkus.io/) application.

 ```bash
 java -jar target/process-migration-thorntail.jar
 ```

 You can provide your custom configuration file.
-Check [project-defaults.yml](./src/main/resources/project-defaults.yml) to see an example.
+Check [application.yaml](./src/main/resources/application.yml) to see an example.
 The provided configuration will be added or override the one existing in project-defaults.yml

 ```bash
 java -jar target/process-migration-thorntail.jar -s./myconfig.yml